MaterializeThoughts/fi7note-privacy/index.md

 We do **not** use your workout text, exercise names, weights, repetitions, notes, training history, or personal fitness details for advertising profiles.

 Fi7Note may use optional, consent-based usage analytics through Firebase / Google Analytics for Firebase.
 This analytics is disabled unless you actively allow it in the app, and you can change your choice later in Profile.

+Separately from optional Firebase analytics, production versions of Fi7Note may send a very limited set of predefined, aggregate usage counters to a Fi7Note-operated endpoint hosted on Cloudflare infrastructure.
+These counters are designed only to measure coarse product and funnel stages, do not create a Fi7Note user profile, and operate independently of the Firebase analytics consent setting.

 Fi7Note does not include third-party advertising SDKs or third-party crash-reporting SDKs in the current app codebase.